daryllxd/daryllxd.github.io/content/posts/tools.md

 ### Software

 - Text editor: Vim.
 I practically live in this.
+Fun fact: I was probably the only Rails programmer who coded in Netbeans on Windows.
 - Shell: zsh.
 - Version control: Git.
 - Searcher: The Silver Searcher.